 Historical cost is the most commonly used basis of measurement from these bases.
 It is usually used in combination with other measurement bases.
 For example, inventories are usually carried at the lower of cost and net realizable value, on the other hand marketable securities are usually carried at market value, and entities prefer to carry pension liabilities at their present value.

-The drawback of historical cost accounting model is that it cannot deal with the effects of changing prices of non-monetary assets.
-Therefore some entities prefer to use current cost basis instead of historical cost accounting model.
+The disadvantage of the historical cost model is that it cannot deal with the effects of changing prices of non-monetary assets.
+Therefore, some entities prefer to use the current cost basis instead of the historical cost model.